 Our Core Values in all events, activities, projects and interactions are to:

 The Whistler Welcome Centre aims to be a safe place where immigrants and newcomers can

 Our Mission is to empower immigrants living and working in our communities (Whistler and Pemberton) so they are able to navigate life in Canada independently, competently and confidently; we do this by providing support and information and by connecting them to each other and the wider community.

-The Pemberton Multicultural Network was formed in April 2012 by the Pemberton group of the Welcome Sea to Sky project, funded by the SMART Fund, Vancouver Coastal Health.
+Pemberton Multicultural Network (PMN) was also formed in April 2012 by the Pemberton group of the Welcome Sea to Sky project, funded by the SMART Fund, Vancouver Coastal Health.

-A focus for the Pemberton Multicultural Network is on second generation immigrants, ensuring that our community gains from the great diversity of cultures our newcomers bring.
-By supporting the successful integration of new community members, and by celebrating the diversity of our community we seek to instill pride in our cultural mosaic for this generation and generations to come.
+A focus for the PMN is on second generation immigrants, ensuring that our community gains from the great diversity of cultures our newcomers bring.
+By supporting the successful integration of new community members, and by celebrating the diversity of our community, PMN seeks to instill pride in our cultural mosaic for this generation and generations to come.

 Our small team are all immigrants themselves.
 They understand the challenges of moving to a new country, learning a new language and building a new life.